francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

   eval "$(pyenv init -)"
 fi
 ```
-Check out this [Stack Overflow post](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script) if you want to get in the weeds of what those dense-looking shell commands mean.
+Check out this [Stack Overflow post](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script) if you want to get in the weeds of what those shell commands mean.

-### Install Your Python Versions
+### Install your Python versions

-Here's where the magic starts.
-Let's install some versions of Python we want to work with:
+Install some versions of Python we want to work with:

 ```
 % pyenv install 3.6.8